 Precautions after plaster cast removal:

 - When plaster cast is being sawn off, the patient will experience compression over the limb, but it will not cut the skin.
-Please remain calm and maintain the limb in a steady position.
+Please remain calm.

 - After plaster cast is removed, the skin will be dry and peeling.
 It can be cleaned with neutral soap and warm water.

 - After plaster cast is removed, the patient may experience muscle weakness and joint stiffness.
-Activity of the affected limb should be gradually increased.
+The activity for affected limb should be gradually increased.